 The fact is, if genetic engineering exists, people will use it for all kinds of nefarious and silly things.
 And I don’t simply mean rich people making sure their kids are the smartest and prettiest, although that too.
 A dude in a garage somewhere will ask someone to hold his beer while he gives his dog — or himself — an eight-foot penis, just for shits and giggles.

-It’s funny really that this is where the genre has ended up given that the first fully-formed work of science fiction, Mary Shelley’s Frankenstein, was written to warn us about exactly that kind of dude experimenting in his garage.
+It’s odd that the Star Trek model is where the genre has ended up given that the first fully-formed work of science fiction, Mary Shelley’s Frankenstein, was written to warn us about exactly that kind of dude experimenting in his garage.

 I imagine a fictional world where there is such a controlling authority but where it is actually struggling to hold on.
-It is also, like any potentially potent bureaucracy, often abusive of its power, leading some people to question whether we wouldn’t be better off without it — that is, until something crazy happens, like a zombie plague, or the temporary cessation of gravity.
+It is also, like any potentially potent bureaucracy, often abusive of its power, leading some people to question whether we wouldn’t be better off without it — that is, until something crazy happens and people get scared.

 I imagine a fictional world full of absurd expressions of technology, of fads and scams and ridiculous consumer products that never work right (or for long), a world where people go on doing the best they can, including solving a murder that may or may not have been committed with new technology.

 I’m not trying to predict the future with this story.
 I’m not a futurist and don’t want to be.
-I’m trying to tell a fun story that reveals through its exaggerations something about the contradictions and absurdity of the modern condition — where we all blissfully hand over our privacy in return for our daily dose of memes.
+I’m trying to tell a fun story that reveals through its exaggerations something about the contradictions and absurdity of the modern condition — where, for example, we all blissfully hand over our privacy in return for our daily dose of memes.

 That means some folks get a letter in the mail similar to today, where instead of having no water or power from noon to six on Wednesday, there will be almost no gravity, and there’s a nice color pamphlet explaining what that means and how to prepare.
 Symbolically, it’s a statement about how technology is turning our life upside down.